RoboJackets/software-training-old/projects/week_3/Instructions.md

    This function checks if this model has an up-to-date measurement available to be applied to the particle weighting process.

-Notice the the parameters for these functions are all constant references.
+Notice the parameters for these functions are all constant references.
 This tells us that these functions only need to read values from the objects and won't be modifying them.
 Also, all three functions are pure virtual functions, so there is no default implementation for our model class to use.
 We must provide our own implementation for these functions.

 In addition to these three functions, `SensorModel` also gives every model class two member variables, `covariance_` and `timeout_`, for storing the values of common model parameters.